holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.3 Circles

-The inside of each Role is a ***“Circle”***, except for those Roles defined in Appendix A. A Circle may contain its own Roles and Policies to further break down how it achieves its Purpose, controls its Domains, and enacts its Accountabilities.
-A Circle is considered a ***“Sub-Circle”*** of the broader Circle containing it, while that broader Circle is its ***“Super-Circle”***.

-The collection of Roles and Policies contained within a Circle make up its acting ***“Governance”***.
+A ***“Circle”*** is a container that can hold and create interconnected Roles and Policies to organize around a common Purpose.
+The collection of Roles and Policies within a Circle make up its acting ***“Governance”***.
 No one may change a Circle's Governance except through its ***“Governance Process”***, described in Article 3.

+#### 1.3.1 Breaking Down Roles

+The inside of every Role is a Circle, which can be used to further break down how that Role achieves its Purpose, controls its Domains, and enacts its Accountabilities.
+This does not apply to the Roles defined in Appendix A however, which may not be broken down further.

+A Role and its inner Circle is considered a ***“Sub-Circle”*** of the broader Circle that created the Role, while that broader Circle is its ***“Super-Circle”***.
+If a Role is later moved into a different Circle, that Circle becomes its new Super-Circle and it becomes a Sub-Circle to that new Super-Circle, replacing the original designations.

-#### 1.3.1 Delegating Domains
+#### 1.3.2 Delegating Domains

 When a Circle grants a Domain to one of its Roles, anyone filling that Role may control that Domain on behalf of the Circle.
 A Circle may only grant Domains to its Roles that fall fully within the Circle's own Domains, or that are only relevant within its own internal processes.

 Once a Role controls a Domain, it may create its own Policies governing that Domain within its own Governance Process.
 However, the Circle that delegated the Domain still retains the right to define or modify its own Policies governing that Domain, and any such Policies trump those defined by the Role in the event of a conflict.

+#### 1.3.3 Linking Into Circles

+A Role Lead of a Role may opt to link that Role into another Circle in addition to its Super-Circle, if a Policy of that other Circle or one acting upon that other Circle invites it.
+A Role Lead must accept such an invitation if a Policy of its own Super-Circle or any Super-Circle thereof demands it.

+Once linked into another Circle, a Role is considered part of the Governance of that other Circle, and that Circle's Governance Process may add to the Role and later change or remove what it adds.
+However, it may not change or remove the Purpose or any elements added to that Role by another Circle, and nor may another Circle change or remove anything that Circle adds.
+Linking a Role into another Circle does not change the designation of that Role's Super-Circle, and nor is the Role considered a Sub-Circle of that other Circle.
+A linked Role's original Super-Circle also retains all control over Role assignments for the linked Role, unless a Policy acting in or upon that Circle says otherwise.

+A Circle may not delete a Role linked into it, but it may unlink the Role and remove it from its own Governance by removing the Policy that invited it in, or by another mechanism defined in that Policy.
+A Role Lead may also opt to unlink their Role from any Circle except its own Super-Circle at any time, unless a Policy within or acting upon its Super-Circle says otherwise.
+Once unlinked, any Governance added to that Role by that Circle is automatically removed.

+#### 1.3.4 Creating Circles Across Roles

+Two or more Roles may create a new Circle at any time to govern a shared Purpose across the Roles.
+To do so, the founding Roles must all agree on an initial Purpose for the new Circle and any Accountabilities it will enact.
+They must also agree to link into the Circle upon its creation, and the Circle automatically starts with a Policy inviting these Roles to do so.
+A Circle created this way has no Super-Circle and no Domains, and may later change its own Purpose or Accountabilities via a Policy adopted within its Governance Process.
+Such a Circle is immediately dissolved if it has no Roles linked into it at any point.

 ### 1.4 Circle Leads

 Any Partner assigned to fill a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
+A Circle with no Super-Circle has no Circle Leads, unless a Policy of the Circle says otherwise.
 The Circle Lead Role has the definition given in Appendix A, and also inherits any Accountabilities on the Circle itself to the extent they are not covered by the Circle's Roles or processes.

 #### 1.4.1 Defining Priorities & Strategies